April 2009 Baghdad–Miqdadiyah suicide attacks

 On 23 April 2009, two separate suicide attacks occurred in Baghdad and Miqdadiyah.
-At least seventy-six people are known to have died in the attacks, including several Iranian pilgrims.
+At least eighty people are known to have died in the attacks, including several Iranian pilgrims.
 The Los Angeles Times puts the death toll at seventy-nine.
 Most of the forty-eight people killed in Muqdadiyah, near Baqubah, Diyala Province, are believed to have been Iranian nationals.
 According to the BBC, if the death tolls are confirmed, these attacks were the most lethal of 2009.

 Attacks

 Baghdad

-At least eighty people are known to have died in Baghdad when an explosive belt was detonated by a female.
-Police were said to have been assisting and administering aid to homeless people in the Basil square in the Alwehda district.
+At least eighty people were killed in Baghdad when an explosive belt was detonated by a female attacker.
+Police were said to be helping in administering aid to homeless people in the Basil square in the Alwehda district at the time.
 Over fifty people were wounded in the attack.
-A minimum of six National Police officers were killed, with one police officer describing how he carried off three bodies belonging to his colleagues whose uniforms were "drenched in blood".
-Five children and two Red Crescent volunteers were counted amongst the dead.
+At least six National Police officers were killed, with one police officer describing how he carried off the bodies of three of his colleagues whose uniforms were "drenched in blood".
+Five children and two Red Crescent volunteers were also among the dead.
 Thirty-five-year-old Issam Salim, a survivor injured by shrapnel as he waited for a bus, said: "I turned around as I fell to the ground and saw a big fire break out with black smoke.
 Women and children are crying from pain beside me in the hospital.
 Some of them suffered burns."
 The scene in the aftermath of the attack was said to have been marked by chaos.